 - Combine the flour, half the sugar and salt in a medium bowl.
 Whisk together.

-- Add the cold grated butter, and cut it into the flour using a pastry blender, knife or your fingertips (if using your fingers, be careful not to melt all the butter).
+- Add the cold grated butter, and cut it into the flour using a pastry cutter, knife or your fingertips (if using your fingers, be careful not to melt all the butter).

 - Use a fork to mix through the milk, then pull the dough together with your hands.